 To make a flat roof ‘green’ construct a rooftop garden to prevent rain water run-off.
 Turning roofs into green space also helps diminish the heat island effect found in cities.
 Green roofs use special light weight growing materials and require a system to be installed which will keep water from leaking through to the building.

 Choose insulation that is formaldehyde free and/or made of recycled materials.
 When adding insulation to an attic, the minimum R-value should be R49.
 Before insulating make sure all attic bypasses (including around the soil stack and attic hatch) are sealed to prevent heat and moisture from entering the attic.
 An energy audit with blower door testing can help determine air leakage.
 To schedule an energy audit contact your utility.

-When re-insulating a house, insulate exterior walls to capacity using a method called ‘dense packing’ to prevent air leakage and follow up with an infra-red camera inspection if possible.
+When re-insulating the walls of a house, if you remove the interior finish you can bring the R value up to current new construction standards by using a high R value foam insulation.
+If you leave the walls intact and do a drill and fill method, insulate exterior walls to capacity using a method called ‘dense packing’ to prevent air leakage and follow up with an infra-red camera inspection if possible.

 Existing exterior walls: If re-siding and you plan on using oriented strand board (OSB) for an underlayment, make sure it is low- or zero-formaldehyde.
 Note: OSB is also used for underlayment on roof, floors and in SIP construction, so always check formaldehyde levels for OSB.